-My Grandma was a beautiful woman in her own right.
-This is the first time I have shared this experience.
+My Grandma was a beautiful woman in her right.
+As I write these words, I realize it’s the first time I have shared this experience.
 For some reason, I feel especially close to her today.
 I know she watches over all of us still and as I repeat the words again I find comfort knowing she is in paradise.

 As it turned out I had to move the peony three times and divide it multiple times before I was able to get one of the peonies to bloom.
 It only bloomed once in the years that followed.
 I was disappointed that I couldn’t get it to bloom again.

 Now as I admire the blooms of many peonies, all of which came from that spot by the back door of grandmas house I can’t help but remember.